zyfrank/privacy-vault/README.md

 Privacy Vault is a non-custodial Ethereum and ERC20 privacy solution based on zkSNARKs.
 It is inspired by tornardo cash.
 Currently it is under POC stage and have a node user interface.
 User can deposit ETH or ERC20 to corresponding privacy vault contract and get a notes which stand for his own privacy vault.
-After that user can make privacy donation and paymeng by spending his notes.
+After that user can make privacy donation and payment by spending his notes.
 If his spending is less than amount of the privacy vault, he will get a new notes which contain remaining amount.

 ## Requirements